the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Stormfront Center and Overcouncil now cost 150 Production each.
 The latter now provides 2 of each of their unique resources.
 - New UBs:
   - Hexlock Chemical Company (replaces Food Processing Plant, adds Production/Gold yields to Refinery improvements instead of boosting Food and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
+  - Chemfuel Generator (standalone, requires a worked Refinery of any type and a Research Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
-  - Advanced Chemical Refinery (standalone, requires Supremacy, doubles Refinery yields for that city and gives Purge Robots access to Chemical Weapons, but costs Coal and Power to build)
+  - Advanced Chemical Refinery (standalone, requires Supremacy, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but costs Coal and Power to build)
 - TODO: Port over the entire gimmick rework from a certain other rebalance mod once it's finished, and until the base scenario itself reworks the gimmick

 #### The Mariners